Quessian-Phaedrus-Sternabite/Gather/The Fall and Rise of Gather/Information/Naming Conventions.md

 ## Crèche Conventions
 ### General
 - Aevum - Welsh in origin.
-- Cathan - Irish in origin
+- Cathan - Irish, or just generally western European in origin
 - Novus - Stemming from middle-eastern roots.
 As such, instead of last or family names, the names of a father (or mother if needed) is used.

 ### Fourth Gathering